 - Project Management using program resources

-IDE’s are migration form of primitive text editors, which uses full functionality technologies that allow editing the code quickly and efficiently.
-An IDE typically contains a graphical user interface (GUI) to access the code editor, a compiler or interpreter and a debugger.
+IDE’s are a migration form of primitive text editors, which uses full functionality technologies that quickly and efficiently edit the code.
+An IDE typically contains a graphical user interface (GUI) to access the code editor, a compiler or interpreter, and a debugger.
 An IDE starts with a model that translates into a suitable code.

-An integrated development environment (IDE) makes working easy by providing facilities such as a source code editor, build automation tools and a debugger to programmers for software development.
-IDE makes easy to see a visual representation of the files and makes it more understandable for the user.
+An integrated development environment (IDE) makes working easy by providing facilities such as a source code editor, build automation tools, and a debugger to programmers for software development.
+IDE makes it easy to see a visual representation of the files and makes it more understandable for the user.

-Depending on the kind of program, IDE can build and deploy the whole process easier.
+IDE can build and deploy the whole process easier depending on the kind of program.
 Using a good IDE makes compiling and debugging easier.
-You can compile and run the program, by clicking the Run button and debug the program, by clicking the debug button.
+You can compile and run the program by clicking the Run button and debug the program by clicking the debug button.

 What can you do with IDE?

-With IDE, you can develop applications such as standalone or dynamic web applications, etc. IDE includes a code editor, a compiler or interpreter, and a debugger, to access graphical user interface and allows the user to write and edit the source code in the code editor.
+With IDE, you can develop standalone or dynamic web applications, etc. IDE includes a code editor, a compiler or interpreter, and a debugger to access the graphical user interface and allow the user to write and edit the code editor’s source code.

-IDE can develop software applications by using a set of tools, which makes easier to write programs.
+IDE can develop software applications using tools, making writing programs easier.
 The main objective of using IDE is that it allows coding quickly and efficiently.
-IDE includes built-in compilers, which convert the program into machine level code or byte code and saves a lot of time.
+IDE includes built-in compilers that convert the program into machine-level or byte code and save time.
 You can also select multiple programming languages of your choice.
-Some IDE’s include server like Net Beans or GlassFish server to test the web applications easily.
+Some IDEs include servers like Net Beans or GlassFish to test the web applications easily.

-IDE’s have some common features as listed below:
+IDE’s have some standard features as listed below: